hoffmangroup/newmap/docs/source/commands.rst

 Options
 -------
+- `initial-search-length`: The initial k-mer length to search for unique sequences.
+  Only valid when the set of lengths of k-mer lengths is a continuous range with the ``kmer-lengths`` option (which is a pair of values separated by a colon).
+Useful to use when the majority of largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
+- `exclude-bases`: A string of bases to exclude from the search for unique sequences.
+Case sensitive.
+Default is 'Nn'.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
 Useful for controlling memory requirements.
 Default is 1000000.
 - `thread-count`: The number of threads to use for counting on the index.
   Default is 1.
 - `verbose`: Print verbose output.
 Includes summary statistics at end of each sequence.
 Default is False.

 Positional Arguments
 --------------------
 - `kmer-lengths`: The range of k-mer lengths to search for unique sequences.
+A colon seperated pair of values specifies a continuous range.
+A comma seperated list specifies specific lengths to search.
 - `index-file`: The name of the index file to use for searching for unique sequences.
 - `fasta-file`: The name of the fasta file containing sequence(s) where each sequence ID will have a ``unique`` file generated.
 Must be equal to or a